GoogleChromeLabs/chromeos_smart_card_connector/README.md

 ### Do I need the Smart Card Connector App?

-You only need this in case you have a smart card (or a device that emulates it) and need to use it on your Chrome OS device for authenticating at web pages, remote desktop applications, logging into Chrome OS in enterprise deployments, etc.
+You only need this in case you have a smart card (or a device that emulates it) and need to use it on your ChromeOS device for authenticating at web pages, remote desktop applications, logging into ChromeOS in enterprise deployments, etc.

 ### Can I use it with my memory card (microSD, etc.)?